 Input parameters' arguments may be specified in separate files.
 This is particularly convenient when specifying large matrices.

 Many adjustments have been made for refined control of the input of parameters and data output.
 See updates in the manual.

 Life Cycle Events

-Nemo can thus be used to study the joint evolution of dispersal and deleterious mutations in structured populations or the infection dynamics of Wolbachia under various population models.
-The number of populations, individuals per population or loci to simulate are restricted only by computer physical capacities.
+With the availability of a geneitc map, Nemo can be used to study the genetics of adaption, model scenarios of adaptation with gene flow, of population expansion into a new environment, adaptation to fluctuating environments, or the joint evolution of dispersal and deleterious mutations in structured populations, among other things.
+The number of populations, individuals per population or loci to simulate are only restricted by computer physical capacities.
+Large populations of 10e5-10e6 individuals carrying 10e2-10e3 loci necessitate about 3 to 5GB of RAM on a desktop computer.
 Nemo is highly optimized to run in batch mode and a parallel computing version is part of the release thus making it a very flexible and powerful simulation tool.

 PDF copies can be obtained upon request to the first author.